rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 - Avoid it
   - By clearly labeling required fields
+  - By accepting multiple formats for data such as phone number and credit cards
   - By using helper text slots to state content requirements
   - By using helper text to clearly and concisely inform the user of formatting requirements
   - Only requiring form field that are absolutely needed
   - Only require specific formatting where absolutely needed
 - Limit it
+  - Request less information in your form.
+Combine field such as first and last name where possible and solicit only the most relevant and important info about the users.
   - By only providing error instruction after a user has interacted with it and moved on
   - By not providing error instruction after a user clicks into and out of a form field without engaging with it
 - Make it easy